 One more thing about the theological principle of interpretation.
 It recognizes that all men are born condemned under law in the fall of Adam, and that from Gen. 3:15 on, the whole of Scripture reveals the coming of Christ under grace.
 This is the old Law and Gospel theology that was central to the Reformation’s rediscovery of the gospel.
 All of Scripture must be interpreted in light of the Law/Gospel theology which reveals Jesus Christ to man.
 This enables the expositor to preach the gospel in every sermon legitimately without eisegesis.
 Charles Bridges, in The Christian Ministry, said:

 The mark of a minister “approved unto God, a workman that needeth not to be ashamed,” is, that he “rightly divides the word of truth.”
 This implies a full and direct application of the Gospel to the mass of his unconverted hearers, combined with a body of spiritual instruction to the several classes of Christians.
 His system will be marked by Scriptural symmetry and comprehensiveness.
 It will embrace the whole revelation of God, in in its doctrinal instructions, experimental privileges, and practical results.
-This revelation is divided into two parts–the Law and the Gospel–essentially distinct from each other, though so intimately connected, that an accurate knowledge of neither can be obtained with the other (222).
+This revelation is divided into two parts–the Law and the Gospel–essentially distinct from each other, though so intimately connected, that an accurate knowledge of neither can be obtained without the other (222).

 2. Biblical example requires us to preach Christ in every sermon.
 We now live under the New Covenant of Jesus Christ, the completed revelation of God to man.
 We have been given the full revelation of God in the faith once-for-all delivered to the saints.
 Our example of preaching and teaching is now displayed in how Christ and His Apostles preached and taught.
 His teaching of Himself, each sermon in Acts to unbelievers, and each Epistle to believers is fully Christ-centered.
 When we take a text from Christ or the Apostles’ writings which do not explicitly mention the Lord Jesus Christ, we must explain them in light of their whole teaching in the context of His message and the whole epistle’s message.
 These are our examples of biblical preaching under the New Covenant.